ovh/docs/pages/public_cloud/ai_machine_learning/notebook_guide_concepts_notebooks/guide.en-gb.md

 ## Under the hood

 **AI Notebooks** are Docker containers created, deployed and maintained by OVHcloud's AI teams.
-They include a managed code editor and the Machine Learning framework pre-packaged for users according to their needs (computing resources, library versions, ...).
+They include a managed code editor and the Machine Learning framework prepackaged for users according to their needs (computing resources, library versions, etc.).

 ## Notebook lifecycle